Chart Color Schemes

 An assessment of population growth drivers in Elanora reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Elanora's population is approximately 13,258 as of Aug 2025.
-From the 2021 Census reporting a population of 12,539 people, this reflects an increase of 719 individuals (5.7%).
-This change is inferred from ABS data showing an estimated resident population of 13,221 as of June 2024 and two validated new addresses since the Census date.
-The population density ratio is 1,491 persons per square kilometer, above the average across national locations assessed by AreaSearch.
-Elanora's growth rate of 5.7% since the census places it within 2.9 percentage points of non-metro areas (8.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 57.6% of overall population gains during recent periods, driving primary population growth in the area.
+As of November 2025, Elanora's population is approximately 13,258.
+This figure represents an increase of 719 people since the 2021 Census, which recorded a population of 12,539.
+This change is inferred from the estimated resident population of 13,221 in June 2024 and two validated new addresses added since the Census date.
+The population density is around 1,491 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 57.6% of overall population gains during recent periods.

 Frequently Asked Questions - Population